-- Intensify diabetes treatment for patients who have a normal fasting glucose but an A1C > 7% and daytime hyperglycemia, and for those who are not at goal despite basal insulin doses > 0.5 U/kg/d.
-B - Consider intensifying diabetes management beyond basal insulin therapy by adding a glucagon-like peptide 1 receptor agonist, insulin prior to one meal each day, or insulin prior to all meals.
-C iabetes mellitus is a complex, progressive disease that affects every primary care provider's practice.
-Major diabetes organizations recommend that treatment be ongoing and progressive in order to control the disease.
-The American Diabetes Association (ADA), the European Association for the Study of Diabetes (EASD), and the American Association of Clinical Endocrinologists recommend that patients be assessed every two to three months after diagnosis and that treatment should be intensified if the patient is not meeting treatment goals.^{1,2} Using this approach, all people with type 2 diabetes could be on insulin one year after diagnosis.^{1,2}
+Intensify diabetes treatment for patients who have a normal fasting glucose, but an HbA1c >7% and daytime hyperglycemia, and for those who are not at goal despite basal insulin doses >0.5 units/kg/d.
+(B)

+Consider intensifying diabetes management beyond basal insulin therapy by adding a glucagon-like peptide 1 receptor agonist, insulin prior to one meal each day, or insulin prior to all meals.
+C